News of Interest.TV

 — As they were searching for the Bishops, it occurred to Somoza that the terrorists wanted to also include Bishops other than only Obando Bravo in order to take some of the suspicion off of him.
 Somoza says, “As things happened, there were three Bishops in a meeting in Managua, Monsignor Salazar from Leon, Monsignor Lopez Fittoria from Granada, and Monsignor Obando Bravo from Managua. … Contact was made with all the Bishops, as well as the Red Cross.
 The first order of business was to remove the dead and wounded from the Palace.
 The Bishops and the Red Cross proceeded with that gruesome task.”

-Excerpts from Chapter 14: The News Media and Jack Anderson
+Excerpts from Chapter 14: The News Media and Jack Anderson (link)

 This chapter explains issues of bias in the news media concerning Somoza’s administration, including the fact that the media would not report atrocities associated with the Sandinistas, issues with Somoza being slandered by a U.S. newspaper columnist Jack Anderson and by the television show “60 Minutes,” and also issues with the shooting of the journalist Bill Stewart.